HamStudy/hamstudy-hambook/tech2022/content/Part 1. Science/Chapter 4. Antennas/section 4-3 Feed lines.md

 > **Key Information:** Most amateur radio feed lines are **coaxial cables**, which consist of a center conductor, insulation, a shielding layer, and a protective jacket.

 Coaxial cable, or just *coax*, is the go-to feed line for hams.
-It's easy to use, doesn't require a lot of special handling, and does a great job of getting your signal where it needs to go—at least if you choose the right kind. {{< link id="T9B03" >}}
+It's easy to use, doesn't require a lot of special handling, and does a great job of getting your signal where it needs to go — at least if you choose the right kind. {{< link id="T9B03" >}}

 #### Impedance: Why It Matters